 The fair read on this, and to their credit the project says so itself, is that the reliable win is the left side of the table: fewer tool calls, near-zero file reads, faster answers, on every repo regardless of size.
 The token and dollar savings on the right are real but scale-dependent.
 On a 500-file project they’re small and noisy run-to-run; they only compound into a real line item once you’re at monorepo scale multiplied by a whole team’s daily usage.
 So: adopt it for the speed and precision now, and the cost savings show up when the codebase (and the team) gets big.

-Setup is three steps.
-Install the CLI (npm i -g @colbymchenry/codegraph), run codegraph install to wire up your agent, and codegraph init per project to build the graph.
+Setup is quick.
+Install the CLI — the headline path is now a no-Node.js installer (curl -fsSL …/install.sh | sh), or npm i -g @colbymchenry/codegraph if you’d rather — then codegraph install to wire up your agent and codegraph init per project to build the graph.
 After that it’s transparent: the agent uses the tools whenever a .codegraph/ exists.
+(That directory is a rebuildable local index, so .gitignore it.)

 RTK: stop the agent drowning in output